JetBrains-Research/KEEPs/KEEP.md

 > }
 > ```
 > We do not want to infer something like `E \ Error1`.
-> Because it will lead us to more complicated system, resolution of which is subexponential afaik.
+> Because it will lead us to a more complicated system, resolution of which is subexponential AFAIK.